dmerejkowsky/blog/content/en/post/0007-dont-use-short-options.md

 subprocess.check_call(cmd)
 ```

-Note how in the short version we have a string that makes absolutely no sense
+Note how in the short version we have a string (`rlptc`) that makes absolutely
-to the reader: `rlptc`, unless he knows the man page of `rsync` by heart.
+no sense to the reader - unless of course they know the entier man page of `rsync`
+by heart.

 Also note that having one (long) option per line has at least two advantages: